phetsims/phet-info/issue-info/sample_rc_test_task.md

 - [ ] showPointerAreas (touchArea=red, mouseArea=blue)
 - [ ] Full screen test

-If any new issues are found, please note them in the issues and reference this issue
+If any new issues are found, please note them in https://github.com/phetsims/repo-name/issues and reference this issue.